Lael logo

 What is the English translation of 'latido'?

-The English translation of 'latido' is 'heartbeat' or 'beat'.
+The English translation is 'heartbeat' or simply 'beat' when referring to the heart's pulse.

 Does 'latido' change for gender or number?